banbox/bandoc/en-US/guide/strat_custom.md

-	UnOpenOnly bool    // When True, only exit orders that have not yet entered the venue True时只退出尚未入场的订单 FilledOnly bool    // Only exit orders that have already entered when True True时只退出已入场的订单 Force      bool    // Whether to force exit 是否强制退出
+	UnOpenOnly bool    // When True, only exit orders that have not yet entered the venue True时只退出尚未入场的订单 FilledOnly bool    // Only exit orders that have already entered when True True时只退出已入场的订单 Force      bool    // Whether to force exit 是否强制退出 Log        bool    // Whether to automatically log error messages }
-}
 ```

+When `CloseOrders` returns an error, it indicates that closing the position failed.
+You can use `log.Error` to record error information, or set `Log` to true in `ExitReq` to let the system automatically log error messages.

 ## Stop Loss and Take Profit

 In addition to setting the stop loss and take profit of an order when entering the market, you can also directly set the stop loss and take profit of a certain order at any time: